Edit

 • Separate schedule for discount – The discount amount is kept separate from the revenue amount.

 In this case, two deferral schedules are created when a sales order is created and then posted.
-The discount and revenue amounts will be posted to different deferral accounts.
+The discount and revenue amounts go to different deferral accounts.

 • Merge discount with revenue – The discount amount is combined with the revenue amount.
-One deferral schedule is created, and both the discount amount and the revenue amount are posted to the same deferral account.
+One deferral schedule is created, and both the discount amount and the revenue amount go to the same deferral account.

 In this case, one deferral schedule is created when a sales order is created and then posted.
-Both the discount amount and the revenue amount are posted to the same deferral account.
+Both the discount amount and the revenue amount go to the same deferral account.

 Note: To apply discounts to items that use the unbilled revenue feature, select the Separate schedule for discount option.
-Discounts can then be applied to all items, regardless of whether the unbilled revenue feature is used.
-If the Merge discount with revenue option is selected, discounts can't be applied to items that use the unbilled revenue feature.
+You can then apply discounts to all items, regardless of whether the unbilled revenue feature is used.
+If you select the Merge discount with revenue option, you can't apply discounts to items that use the unbilled revenue feature.

 Purchasing discount deferral option